ucsc/site-chancellor/cpevc-search/index.md

 ## Meet the finalists

-- Candidate finalists plan to visit campus using remote technology March 30 through April 10, 2020.
+- Candidate finalists plan to visit campus using remote technology April 2–10, 2020.
 Campus constituents are invited to attend various meetings and their public presentations (see below) which will be delivered via Zoom.
 - [Visit this Google document](https://docs.google.com/document/d/1V36XZXIxGBnGh1oFUGoqom70HCKwLgqkkIBagCB-mOQ/edit?usp=sharing) [accessible by logging into your @ucsc.edu Google Drive] for candidate names, CVs, and related information which will be added five days before their visit.

 To respect candidate privacy and the integrity of the process,